UCL (University College London)

 Advancing your career

-- UCL was awarded an Employer Review score of 99.4 out of 100 in the QS World University Rankings 2015
+- UCL was awarded an Employer Reputation score of 99.8 out of 100 in the QS World University Rankings 2015/16.

 A distinctive ethos

 - UCL was founded in 1826 to open up university education in England to those who had been excluded from it.
-In 1878, it became the first university in England to admit women students on equal terms with men
+In 1878, it became the first university in England to admit women on equal terms with men.

 - More locally, UCL is the only London university to be a Beacon of Public Engagement, working with partners to build closer involvement between universities, local communities and the wider public.